Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

-\paragraph{Amplitude and phase modulation} The convergence to the desired 1-cycle, when both amplitude and frequency modulation are exploited in closed-loop system \eqref{eq:1}, \eqref{eq:2}, is difficult to analyze analytically.
-In Fig.~\ref{fig:convergence_F_Phi}, the spectral radius of $Q^\prime(X)$ is calculated for the values of $\Phi^\prime(z_0)$ and $F^\prime(z_0)$ where the multipliers are real.
-The manifolds where the direct and reverse Hopf bifurcations occur (the edges in blue) seem to be affine functions of $\Phi^\prime(z_0)$ and $F^\prime(z_0)$.
-As seen before, the multipliers are always real for $\Phi^\prime(z_0)=F^\prime(z_0)=0$.
-When $F^\prime(z_0)$ decreases from zero to some negative value, lower values of $\Phi^\prime(z_0)$ are are required to preserve fixed point stability (cf. Theorem~\ref{th:stability}) and improve convergence without giving rise to oscillating transients.
-Quite soon, when $F^\prime(z_0)<-8.3$, the use of amplitude modulation definitely results in complex multipliers.
-This agrees well with what has been obtained for the case of purely amplitude modulation, cf. Fig.~\ref{fig:hist_opt_K_F}.
+The convergence to the desired 1-cycle, when both amplitude and frequency modulation are exploited in closed-loop system~\eqref{eq:1},~\eqref{eq:2}, is difficult to analyze analytically.
+In Fig.~\ref{fig:convergence_F_Phi}, the spectral radius of $Q^\prime(X)$ is calculated for the values of $\Phi^\prime(\bar y_0)$ and $F^\prime(\bar y_0)$ where the multipliers are real.
+For better visualization, spectral radius is replaced by $-1$ when the Jacobian has a complex multiplier.
+The manifolds where the direct and reverse double-multiplier bifurcations occur seem to be affine functions in the $(F^\prime(\bar y_0),\Phi^\prime(\bar y_0))$ plane.
+As seen before, the multipliers are always real for $\Phi^\prime(\bar y_0)=F^\prime(\bar y_0)=0$.
+When $F^\prime(\bar y_0)$ decreases from zero to some negative value, lower values of $\Phi^\prime(\bar y_0)$ are required to preserve fixed point stability (cf. Theorem~\ref{th:stability}) and improve convergence without giving rise to oscillating transients.
+Soon, when $F^\prime(\bar y_0)<-8.3$, the use of amplitude modulation definitely results in complex multipliers.
+This agrees well with what has been obtained for the case of purely amplitude modulation; cf. Fig.~\ref{fig:hist_opt_K_F}.